 It is the duty of specified public bodies in England to refer consenting people they believe to be homeless or threatened with homelessness within 56 days.
 More details and how to make a referral.

 Severe weather advice - rough sleepers

 We have arrangements to provide accommodation for people who are sleeping rough in severe weather conditions, subject to certain criteria being met and availability.
-These arrangements are triggered when the night time temperature is predicted to be zero degrees or below.
+These arrangements are triggered when the night time temperature is predicted to be zero degrees or below or

 Housing options for older people

-Sheltered housing is available to adults over the age of 55 in Warwickshire.
+Sheltered housing is available to adults over the age of 60 and in some schemes in Warwickshire age 55 plus.
 Some sheltered schemes have a range of on-site facilities such as communal lounges and regular events and activities: